MicrosoftDocs/visualstudio-docs/docs/python/quickstart-05-python-visual-studio-open-folder.md

     :::image type="content" source="media/quickstart-open-folder/05-view-hidden-folders.png" alt-text="Screenshot of a view of hidden folders in Solution Explorer.":::

 1. To run the code, you first need to identify the startup or primary program file.
-In the example shown here, the startup file *contemplate-koans.py*.
-Right-click that file and select **Set as Startup Item**.
+In the example shown here, select the startup file *contemplate-koans.py*,  right-click that file and select **Set as Startup Item**.

     :::image type="content" source="media/quickstart-open-folder/06-set-as-startup-item-command.png" alt-text="Screenshot of the setting a startup item in Solution Explorer.":::